 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Also, it is common to say things such as “we don’t bite our friends” or “we don’t bite mommy or daddy,” however, this actually gives the children permission to bite others that aren’t their friends or family.
-Instead, focus on making brief statements, such as “we don’t bite.”
+Dr. Eshleman notes that what you say matters just as much as how you say it.
+While it’s common to say things like, “We don’t bite our friends” or “We don’t bite mommy or daddy,” those phrases give children permission to bite others that aren’t their friends or family.
+Instead, focus on making statements like “We don’t bite” or “Biting hurts.”

 Maybe you’re doing everything right, but grandpa just laughs when his grandchild gives him “love bites.”
 Maybe the babysitter has been “play-biting” your child to make them giggle.
 It’s important to be sure everybody caring for your toddler, from paid professionals to your extended family, is responding appropriately to biting behavior.